 The results of the Math Placement test will identify the Barry University mathematics course(s) that best match your current mathematics skills.

 Yes, the Math Placement test may be taken more than once.
 However, the second attempt must be taken no less than 30 days after the date when the first test was taken.

 In order to ensure accurate assessment of one’s mathematical knowledge and skills, use of calculators for testing is prohibited.

 Yes.
 Students who must enroll in CHE 111 are required to take a Chemistry Placement Test to determine their first Chemistry course placement.

 Students who plan to register for their first Spanish or French course at Barry University must take a Foreign Language Placement test to determine appropriate course placement.
-Taking one semester of a foreign language is a requirement for some majors.
+Taking one semester of a foreign language is a requirement for many majors.

 No. A Foreign Language Placement Test score is required of all students registered for their first foreign language course.

 Math, Chemistry, and Foreign Language placement tests are scored on the same day in which they are taken.
 Scores are made available to advisors via AIS, WebAdvisor, and Salesforce within one hour after testing was completed.
 English and Reading placement tests are scored within 48 hours after completing the test and results are then made available to advisors via AIS, WebAdvisor, and Salesforce.